Boarding FAQ/Requirements

 • Flea Medication

-During the warmer months, March to December (approximately, depending on the weather), we require proof that your pet also is flea protected with one of the monthly vet prescribed flea medications.
+During the warmer months, March to December (approximately, depending on the weather), we require proof that your dog also is flea protected with one of the monthly vet prescribed flea medications.
 Please bring your proof of purchase receipt.

 • Medical Emergencies